artainmo/web-development/mobile/swift/README.md

     print("You're a time traveler!")
 }
 ```
 Another noteworthy ability of the switch statement is its use of multiple values in a single case.
 These are known as **compound cases**.
-Here is an example `case "USA", "Mexico", "Canada"`.
+Here is an example `case "USA", "Mexico", "Canada"`.<br>
 The **where** clause allows for additional pattern matching for a given expression.
 See the example.
 ```
 switch randomNumber {